soubhagy06/MIES-TermProj-KeystrokeDynamics/README.md

 5. GMM.ipynb -Trains a Gaussian Mixture Model on the training data set.
 Gives accuracy on test data.
 Creates a similar feature csv file for a test data -Takes as input the txt file created by the keylogger.
 Predicts output on the test.csv file generated from the test_features.py file

-In the models folder follwing files are there :

-6. knn.ipynb : Takes input features from X.csv and corresponding labels from y.csv .
-Trains a KNN Model on the training data set.
-Gives accuracy on test data.

-7. softmax.ipynb : Takes input features from X.csv and corresponding labels from y.csv .
-Trains a softmax Model on the training data set and tunes parameter of cross validation set.
-Gives accuracy on test data.

-8. svm.ipynb : Takes input features from X.csv and corresponding labels from y.csv .
-Trains a SVM Model on the training data set and tunes parameter of cross validation set.
-Gives accuracy on test data.